Santhoshnov/Linkify/README.md

 - Redirect users to the original URL when accessing the shortened link.
 - User-friendly interface to input and manage URLs.
 - Store URL mappings in a MongoDB database.

+## Installation

+To install and run this project locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/Santhoshnov/Linkify.git`
+2. Install the dependencies: `npm install`
+3. Set up the MongoDB connection in `server.js`
+4. Start the application: `node server.js`